 Evicting tenants is often time-consuming and can result in the breakdown of a tenant-landlord relationship.
 It involves reviewing state laws, including the Texas squatter’s laws in case you have to evict a squatter, and ensuring that both parties are acting in accordance with them.

-This article will explain the proper procedure of an eviction process in Texas.
+This article will explain the proper procedure of an eviction process under Texas law.

 Eviction in Texas